Algebraic relations between solutions of Painlev\'e equations: Introduction and notation

-Showing geometric triviality of $X_{II}(\alpha) \setminus R( \alpha)$ for $\alpha \in \frac{1}{2} + \m Z$ also allows for an analysis of transformations of Painlev\'e equations, which we describe now.
-A notable property of the Painlev\'e families is the presence of bijective differential algebraic maps between the solution sets of the various equations in a fixed family, known as B{\"a}cklund transformations.
-The existence of these maps is used in various ways in studying Painlev\'e equations (for instance, to classify algebraic and classical solutions) and plays a key role in this paper.
+{\bf Algebraic relations between solutions of equations from different families.} The central question, regarding algebraic relations between Painlev\'e equations from different families is: \begin{ques} Are generic solutions to equations from distinct Painlev\'e families orthogonal? \end{ques} After explaining the existing work along these lines, we summarize our results.

 In \cite{nagloo2015transformations}, Nagloo showed that Painlev\'e equations with generic parameters from \emph{many} pairs of the different families (I through VI) are orthogonal, implying that there are no B{\"a}cklund transformations between generic Painlev\'e equations from different families, partially answering a question of P. Boalch.
 Several of the pairs of families eluded the techniques Nagloo used in \cite{nagloo2015transformations}.

 Specifically, the question of whether generic $P_{II}$ is orthogonal to generic $P_{IV}$ and whether generic $P_{III} $ is orthogonal to generic $P_{V}$ were left open by \cite{nagloo2015transformations}.
 We answer both of these questions affirmatively, which gives a complete answer to the question of Boalch.
 So, combining our results with those of Nagloo, we have established: